•

 { top }

-Michigan Journal of Public Health has no general rules about the formatting of articles upon initial submission.
+We ask that upon submission, all articles are formatted using Times New Roman font, double-spaced text, and include 1-inch margins.
+Beyond this, the Michigan Journal of Public Health has no rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.
-See Author Guidelines for details.
-Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.
+Articles are required to be formatted following APA style for final publication.
+For resources on APA formatting and style, see https://apastyle.apa.org.
+Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, or RTF file that can be converted to a PDF file.

 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.